 But they did sell bacon on the Internet.
 And they did it really well.
 With an incredibly beautiful and technically functional site.
 They did it so well, in fact, that Bac’n became almost an immediate target for acquisition.
-And now, after weighing their offers, they’ve found a company appropriate to gobble up Bac’n
+And now, after weighing their offers, they’ve found a company appropriate to gobble up Bac’n, Bacon Freak.

 I mean, crazy Portland-based bacon lovers follow their passion and build a low-cost but highly effective site with a great URL.
 More crazy bacon lovers find them and buy their bacon.
 And their shirts.
 Food A complete freak about bacon buys Bac’n.